QuestionBlock64/MiSide-Multiplayer/README.md

 * BepInEx framework installed in your game directory.

 ### Host Instructions
 1. Locate and execute `MiSideMultiplayerRelayServer.exe` to start the host server.
+(Get it from https://github.com/QuestionBlock64/MiSideMultiplayerServer)
 2. Ensure your local configuration file is set up with your preferred display name and customizations (see the Configuration section below).
 3. Provide your IP address to the connecting client.
 *Security Notice: It is strongly advised not to share your raw public IP address.
 Instead, utilize a secure port forwarding service or a Virtual LAN software such as Hamachi, Radmin VPN, or ZeroTier.*